CGCookie/retopoflow/help/changelist.md

 This document contains details about what has changed in RetopoFlow since version 2.x.

+### RetopoFlow 3.2.5&rarr;3.2.6

+- Added vertex pinning and unpinning, where pinned vertices cannot be moved

 ### RetopoFlow 3.2.4&rarr;3.2.5

 - Worked around a major crashing bug in Blender 3.0 and 3.1